BanklessDAO/bankless-dao-ghost-website/docs/README.md

 Step 2:

-Read about the workflow of this repo at [INSTALL](../docs/INSTALL.md)
+Read about installing this repo locally at [INSTALL](../docs/INSTALL.md)

 Step 3:

-Read about the workflow of this repo at [CONTRIBUTE](../docs/CONTRIBUTE.md)
+Read about how to contribute at [CONTRIBUTE](../docs/CONTRIBUTE.md)